Conversion Optimization

 Krave Jerky is a producer of culinary-style meat and protein snacks that are not processed with chemicals.

-Key Takeaway: If you’re selling a unique product (and you hold a patent to the ingredients or the flavor), it may be better if you cut out product page recommendations—in Krave’s case, the varied pack sizes work as recommendations themselves, and serves to reduce the number of scrolls.
+Key Takeaway: If you’re selling a unique product (and you hold a patent to the ingredients or the flavor), it may be better if you cut out product page recommendations—in Krave’s case, the varied pack sizes work as recommendations themselves and serve to reduce the number of scrolls.

 22. Aesop: Make your product bundles editable

-Scientific formulation brand Aesop is known for their product detail page design—mainly because they feature editable product bundles.
+Scientific formulation brand Aesop is known for having one of the best product page designs—mainly because they feature editable product bundles.
+Here are some inspirational ideas to take from Aesop’s product detail page examples:

 Key Takeaway: Strategic use of whitespace in your product page content can create a less cluttered visual experience for shoppers—leading them to want to explore more, and convert as well.